-The facilitator is the guide who helps the participants flow through the steps so that the desired outcomes are clearly created, understood, and accepted by all participants.
-The facilitator doesn’t just give you a smoothly running meeting (although that is definitely a benefit).
-The facilitator helps you get better RESULTS from your meeting.
+The facilitator is the guide who helps your participants flow through the steps so that the desired outcomes are clearly created, understood, and accepted by all participants.
+They don’t just give you a smoothly running meeting (although that is definitely a benefit).
+Instead, the facilitator helps you get better RESULTS from your meeting.

 A good facilitator will: